How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 River Street Inn

 Located on the waterfront, this historic inn is the perfect choice for your adventure.
-The rooms here are charming and show off both modern and turn-of-the-century motifs.
-The hotel’s daily wine and hors d’oeuvres reception is classy & fun for guests.
+We’re charmed by the rooms here, which show off both modern and turn-of-the-century motifs.
+The hotel’s daily wine and hors d’oeuvres reception is classy and fun for guests.

 Olde Harbour Inn